eddardd/CrossDomainFaultDiagnosis/README.md

-# CrossDomainFaultDetection
+# Cross-Domain Fault Detection
-Repository containing the code for the experiments and examples of my Bachelor Thesis: Cross Domain Fault Detection through Optimal Transport
+Repository containing the code for the experiments and examples of my Bachelor Thesis: Cross Domain Fault Detection through Optimal Transport.
+More details coming soon!